 Here is a more detailed map: DNI solar map of France and some panels and solar photovoltaic products here

-1) Average duration of sunshine in hours per year.
+1) Average sunshine duration in hours per year.

-Example: if you live in Bas-Rhin (North of Alsace) you will have less than 1750 h of sunshine per year.
+Example: if you live in the Bas-Rhin (North of Alsace) you will have less than 1750 hours of sunshine per year.

 2) average energy potential in thermal kwh per year per m2.

-Example: if you live in the Bas-Rhin (North of Alsace) you will have less than 1220 kwh of recoverable energy per year.
+Example: if you live in Bas-Rhin (North Alsace) you will have less than 1220 kWh of recoverable energy per year.